jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   assert True is False

-When building a program I can use assert_ methods to make sure something is :ref:`True<test_what_is_true>` before it continues, I can also use them to test how the program behaves, for example when it is given inputs.
+I can use assertions when building a program to make sure something is :ref:`True<test_what_is_true>` before it continues.
+I can also use them to test how the program behaves, for example when it is given inputs.

 Assertions can help catch things that break passing tests when they are added.
 They also help me answer 2 questions

 * what is the same?
 * what is different?